 MakMax Tensile Membrane Structures

-With more than 35 years of experience in the tensile membrane business, MakMax Australia, and the rest of our Taiyo Kogyo Group family have been fortunate to have constructed hundreds of tensile membrane projects all over the world.
-Two of the most common tensile membranes in use are PVC (coated polyester fabric) and PTFE (coated glass fibre fabric).
-We have had the opportunity to field test both PVC and PTFE membranes form a variety of base-fabric manufactures and have complied some of the key comparison points.
+With 100 years of experience in the tensile membrane business, MakMax Australia, and the rest of our Taiyo Kogyo Group family have been fortunate to have constructed hundreds of tensile membrane projects all over the world.
+Two of the most common tensile membranes for use in Architectural Fabric Structures use are PVC (coated polyester fabric) and PTFE (coated glass fibre fabric).
+We have had the opportunity to field test both PVC and PTFE membranes from a variety of base-fabric manufactures and have complied a brief PTFE vs PVC Membrane Comparison.

-PTFE coated glass fibre membranes are currently the best tensile fabric products available in the market.
+PTFE coated fibreglass membranes are currently the best tensile fabric products available in the market.
 The materials are UV stable, inert and have a proven design life of at least 50 years.
-They exhibit a high translucency, an extremely low surface energy which minimises dirt build up and maintenance intervals, and the best fire performance characteristics of any fabric material.
+They exhibit a high translucency, an extremely low surface energy which minimises dirt build up and maintenance intervals, and the best fire performance characteristics of any tensile membrane material.

 Key Differences Between PVC vs PTFE Membranes